Register your pet

 Sydney NSW 2001

-You will receive your certificate of registration once your cat or dog is registered.
+You will receive your certificate of registration once your cat or dog is registered, and where applicable the identification certificate.

 The registration fee is a once-only payment and covers lifetime registration in NSW, even if pet ownership changes.